-FR 101.
+1-FR 101.
 ELEMENTARY FRENCH I. Five hours credit.

 Summer Quarter: Must enroll for FR 102 and 103.
-Credit is not given until three quarters are completed.
 Introduction to idiomatic spoken and written French by means of vocabulary learning and the study of the structure of French.
 Class activities regarding grammar and cultural readings are limited realistically to spoken and written French.
-Audio and phonetic laboratory aids will be used to the extent that they may benefit the student's pronunciation and accurate fluency.
+Audio and phonetic laboratory aids will be used to the extent that they may benefit the student's pronounciation and accurate fluency.

-FR 102.
+1-FR 102.
 ELEMENTARY FRENCH II.
 Five hours credit.

 Summer Quarter: Must enroll for FR 101 and 103.
-Credit is not given until three quarters are completed.
 A continuation of FR 101.

-FR 103.
+1-FR 103.
 ELEMENTARY FRENCH III.
 Five hours credit.
 Summer Quarter: Must enroll for FR 101 and 102.
-Credit is not given until three quarters are completed.
 A continuation of FR 102.

-FR 201.
+1-FR 201.
 INTERMEDIATE FRENCH I. Four hours credit.